Jorge Soler Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The Mets pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- Mets pitchers combine to surrender 185 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Mets pitchers combine to rank 15th in baseball in home runs surrendered (187 total, 1.2 per game).

-- His most recent appearance was on Tuesday, Sept.
-19 against the Miami Marlins, when the left-hander tossed 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- The left-hander's most recent time out came on Thursday against the Philadelphia Phillies, when he tossed four innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.